 Introduction: Circuit Blocks in the Classroom

 This is part of a series of Instructables intended for teachers about educating students in the classroom around making and tinkering.
-For more about the details of this project, check out our blog.
+For more about the details of this project, check out this video on YouTube.

 Learning about circuits and electricity can be an intimidating task - it seems so complicated!
 This activity involves the use of a modular set of electronic components that are easy to hook up to each other - like LEGOs for circuitry.
 In this Instructable, I will assume that you have already built the circuit block set and have a few of the basic components - battery, motor, knife switch, momentary switch, LED, speaker and potentiometer.
 The circuit combinations possible with a few of these components are almost endless, and any electronic component that you can glue onto a block of wood will work - take apart some old toys and add some of their working bits to this set, for example.